ConductionNL/docudesk/website/docs/features/ci-cd-quality-checks.md

 All checks generate individual reports that are:
 1. Combined into a comprehensive quality report
-2. Uploaded as build artifacts
+2. Uploaded as build artifacts (including the combined report)
-3. Can be sent to Slack channels for team notification
+3. Can be sent to Slack channels for team notification (optional)

+The combined report includes:
+- Repository status (stale branches, open PRs)
+- License compliance results
+- Security vulnerability findings
+- Code linting results
+- Unit test results and coverage

+### Slack Integration (Optional)

+The workflow can optionally send notifications to Slack when quality checks complete:

+#### Setup Instructions
+1. **Create a Slack App**: Go to https://api.slack.com/apps and create a new app
+2. **Generate Bot Token**: Create a bot token with appropriate permissions
+3. **Add Secret**: Add the token as `SLACK_BOT_TOKEN` in your repository secrets
+4. **Configure Channel**: Update the `channel-id` in the workflow file

+#### Behavior
+- **With Token**: Sends quality report summary to configured Slack channel
+- **Without Token**: Workflow completes successfully, logs that Slack is skipped
+- **Never Fails**: Missing Slack configuration will not cause the workflow to fail

 ## Configuration Files